kagaimiq/bluetrum-tools/README.md

 ----

-This tool has been tested only with the "PRAO" chips, so it's not guaranteed to work on other chips (with the code blob being a biggest concern).
+This tool has been tested only with the "PRAO" (AB560x series) chips, so it's not guaranteed to work on other chips (with the code blob being a biggest concern).
-Also it assumes the chip has an SPI NOR flash chip attached internally to GPIOG, so no OTP chips, or an SPI NAND, I²C EEPROM or whatever might be on/with your chip.
+Also it assumes the chip has an SPI NOR flash chip attached internally to GPIOG, so OTP chips, or an SPI NAND, I²C EEPROM or whatever might be on/with your chip, are out of question at the moment.

 ### fwunpack.py